By learning why she was overeating Robyn lost 65 pounds

-I tried to understand and research the best way to eat, but felt like I was hearing more and more contradictory and confusing information.
-I never really dieted, knowing that diets don't work, but ate low-fat dairy, lean skinless chicken breast and turkey, non-fat dressings, diet drinks, etc. I thought I was doing everything I could do to lose weight, but it kept steadily climbing.
-Then I decided to get back into exercise, five days a week, but within three months had gained ten more pounds.
+I never really dieted, knowing that diets don't work, but ate low-fat dairy, lean skinless chicken breast and turkey, non-fat dressings, diet drinks, etc. I started to exercise, five days a week, but within three months had gained ten more pounds.
 At the age of 38, I tipped the scales at about 210 pounds, and felt like something must be wrong with my metabolism.
 I was ready to give up and accept that this was my fate in life.

-A breakthrough came when my sister Colleen came to visit me in May of 2005l She was 30 pounds less in just the three months since I had last seen her.
-Colleen told me about the book, Eat to Live that she had learned about on a mothering website.
-When I first saw Colleen so much thinner I thought that she must be doing something extreme, like starving herself, but that couldn't have been further from the truth.
+A breakthrough came when my sister came to visit me in May of 2005.
+She was 30 pounds less in just the three months since I had last seen her.
+She told me about the book, Eat To Live.
+When I first saw she was so much thinner I thought that she must be doing something extreme, like starving herself, but that couldn't have been further from the truth.

 When I learned about the concept of food addiction and toxic hunger I realized that described me.
 After my bagel and low-fat yogurt in the morning I could not make it to lunch without a cup of coffee, and a little bit of chocolate as a pick-me-up to help deal with the mild headache or listlessness I felt.
 I realize now I was in a viscous cycle of shakes and feeling low unless I ate regularly and kept my blood sugar up.